jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

-# foundation-models-for-dbt-entity-resolution
+# Foundation Models for Entity Matching in dbt and Snowflake
-Playground for using large language models into the Modern Data Stack for entity resolution
+Playground for using large language models into the Modern Data Stack for entity matching

 ## Overview